gbv/cocoda/README.md

 * **conceptLists**: a list of concept lists.
 Each list can be either an object or a URL that returns a JSON object.
 Objects are basically [JSKOS registries](http://gbv.github.io/jskos/jskos.html#registries) with required properties `prefLabel` and `concepts`.
 If `concepts` is a string, it will be considered a URL which returns a JSON array of concepts.
 Optional properties are `notation` and `scopeNote`.

-* **autoRefresh**: an object with auto refresh values in milliseconds. `autoRefresh.mappings` determines how often mappings in MappingBrowser will be reloaded (default: 10000), `autoRefresh.update` determines how often Cocoda will look for an update (default: 60000).
+* **autoRefresh**: an object with auto refresh values in milliseconds. `autoRefresh.mappings` determines how often mappings in MappingBrowser will be reloaded (default: 10000 = every 10 seconds), `autoRefresh.update` determines how often Cocoda will look for an update (default: 120000 = every 2 minutes).

 Using the pre-built version, the application only has to be reloaded after editing the configuration file.